treeman/jonashietala/posts/2020-04-30-writing_a_pollen_lexer_in_pygments.markdown

         '#pop')
 ```

-The interesting line is `using(RacketLexer, state='unquoted-datum')` which delegates the lexer to `RacketLexer`, starting in state `unquoted-datum`.
+The interesting line is `using(RacketLexer, state='unquoted-datum')`{.python3} which delegates the lexer to `RacketLexer`, starting in state `unquoted-datum`.
 How did I figure out which initial state to start in?
 I tried to [read the code][racket-lexer] and make an educated guess...

 But we also need to ensure we use the regex flag of allowing the dot to match newlines as well, otherwise we won't match multiline racket expressions: